Access to assistive technology is a real source of inequality for disabled persons in the world

 live in a developing country

 To meet these needs, ORTHOPUS develops equipment solutions dedicated to the motor handicap

-Thanks to low-cost industrial manufacturing processes inspired by frugal innovation and ethical pricing
+Thanks to low-cost industrial manufacturing processes, we can provide frugal innovations and ethical pricing

 CE certified equipment

-That comply with European medical device regulations to ensure patient safety and comfort
+That complies with European medical regulations in order to ensure patient safety and comfort

 With Open Source

-To promote the dissemination of our solutions, best practices and free up technology !
+To promote the diffusion of our solutions, and best practices and unlock technology !

 Created in 2018, ORTHOPUS is a company that wants to provide access to technical aids in the world in order to :

 and fight against exclusion and inequality around the world by making affordable technical aids